gastronomuae/gastronom-ai-docs/docs/knowledgebase/payment/methods.en.md

 If a customer prefers **RUB payment**, provide the bank details and explain that the amount will be converted using the current exchange rate.

 If a customer asks about refunds after online payment, explain that refunds are processed through the payment provider and typically take **3–7 business days**.

+For cash on delivery orders, calculate possible change based on common UAE banknotes (10, 20, 50, 100, 500, 1000 AED) and inform the delivery team to prepare change if needed.

+Example:
+If order total is 820 AED, the courier should be prepared to provide change from a 1000 AED banknote.